NGMLGroup/NGMLGroup.github.io/index.md

 See our [Events page](events.md) for the next events we organize, and the past ones.

+If you are looking for a master project or a student summer job, have a look at our [student projects](studentprojects.md) page.

 ![Graph of a part of a social network, from Gephi](blogcatalog.png "a small social network"){: .align-center style="width: 50%;"}